spooketti/studentCSA/navigation/about.md

 ---
 layout: page
-title: About Us
+title: About
 permalink: /about/
 ---

 Creator of Student 2025